anushadatar/pcb_printer/software/README.md

 ~~~~
 A flatcam window should launch following this final command.

-Once the proper software has been installed, configure the necessary environment variables to configure the run framework.
+Once the proper software has been installed, configure the necessary environment variables to run the bash scripts.
 To do that, instantiate pointers to this software folder and to your flatcam installation by adding the following lines to your .bashrc:
 ~~~~
 export $ETCH_SW_DIR='/PATH/TO/SW/DIR'
 export $FLATCAM_DIR='/PATH/TO/FLATCAM/INSTALL'
 ~~~~

+This system has been validated on Ubuntu 16.04, Ubuntu 18.04, and Raspbian Jessie.